MitchellHansen/voxel-raycaster/README.md

 # About

-This project is an implementation of a "from scratch" experimental volumetric rendering engine.
+This project is an implementation of an experimental "from scratch" volumetric rendering engine.
 Using OpenCL this program is able to hardware accelerate Woo's Fast Voxel Traversal Algorithm which traverses through a Sparse Voxel Octree as described by Laine et al. Light is simulated using the Blinn-Phong shading model along with a recursive ray tracer style of shadow tracing.
 Individual voxels are also textured using a user provided texture atlas and voxel data.

 # Build